isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/more-about-changi-airport.md

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/changi-airport-photo-essay/20note.png)
 <div style="background-color: white;">Reverse side of Singapore's first S$20 note, featuring the airport. <i>Courtesy of the Monetary Authority of Singapore</i>.</div>

-Changi Airport was to become a symbol of national pride.
+Changi Airport would become a symbol of national pride.
 Two years before the airport became operational, it was featured on the reverse side of the new S$20 note, with Concorde, the first supersonic passenger aircraft, in the foreground.
 The S$20 bill was introduced on 6 August 1979 as part of the bird series currency notes.[^6]